-- FUE is done for people who will never need more that 4000 grafts (8000 hairs) in a lifetime, because if we take out more than that with the FUE technique we will thin out the back and sides too much.
+- FUE is done for people who will never need more than approx. 4000 grafts (8000 hairs) in a lifetime, because if we take out more than that with the FUE technique we will thin out the back and sides too much.
 We are limited in FUE to a maximum of 2600 grafts (5200 hairs) in one day

 - People wanting to wear their hair very short on sides and back